 This community involvement continues today and success of the school and Catholic Education depends largely on the partnership between the community and the teaching staff.

-We employ ten staff at St. Brendan's school, both teaching and non-teaching, on both a full and part-time basis.
+St. Brendan's School engages both teaching and non-teaching staff, on both a full and part-time basis.
 As a small staff we share in a number of leadership roles, giving us the opportunity to participate in some worthwhile professional development.

 Mrs Inez French - Principal